There's an incredibly simple way to find the lyrics to any song you're listening to on Spotify

 Just make sure you’re using Spotify on your desktop, as opposed to your phone or tablet.

-Spotify partnered with a lyrics database called Musixmatch, and now lets you see lyrics for millions of songs.
+Spotify recently partnered with a lyrics database called Musixmatch, and now lets you see lyrics for more than 9 million songs.

 Here’s how you do it.